 In 2023, attackers launched a major cyberattack against 3CX, a widely used voice-over-IP (VoIP) vendor.
 They distributed a compromised version of the 3CX Desktop App, embedding malicious code into the software.
 This code created a hidden connection, allowing attackers to access users’ systems without permission.
 Once inside, they stole sensitive data, added more harmful software, and took further control of the victims’ networks.
 This attack shows how dangerous these threats can be and highlights the need for taking strong steps early to find and stop them.

 Protect your organization from growing threats and serious vulnerabilities.
-Book a free demo today to see how Xygeni’s security solutions can improve your software development process and keep your business safe.
+Book a Demo today or Try Xygeni for Free Now to see how our security solutions can improve your software development process and keep your business safe.